alejandroariasz/parallel-programming/huaariasza-dabaquerot/cuda/README.txt

 http://www.nvidia.es/object/cuda-parallel-computing-es.html

-once you have everything installed you can proceed to the compilationas described bellow
+once you have everything installed you can proceed to the compilation as described bellow

 make